Graduate Research Assistant Position Open

 Three people posing for a photo as the stand in a large cutout of ice in the ground.

 The “Measuring the Water Cycle” group has an open position in snow remote sensing.
 The position is related to SnowEx (NASA GSFC pageEos piece), a multi-year airborne and field experiment to explore methods of remote sensing snow water equivalent (SWE).
-Email durand.8@osu.edu if interested, but please consult with Ohio State Graduate School Admissions and international students please check guidelines for English test scores here.
+Email durand.8@osu.edu if interested, but please consult with Ohio State Graduate School Admissions and international students please check guidelines for English test scores with Graduate admissions.
 Durand can advise students in three possible graduate programs: the School of Earth SciencesCivil, Environmental and Geodetic Engineering and the Environmental Sciences Graduate Program.
 This position would begin in August 2019.

 The student would work as part of Durand’s grant 80NSSC17K0200, entitled “Characterizing accuracy of an advanced snow water equivalent retrieval algorithm applied to airborne microwave remote sensing measurements”: project abstract below.
 The student will be applying the algorithm of Pan et al. (2017) to radar measurements.
 Strong analytical skills are necessary.
 The ideal candidate would have a M.S. degree with experience in estimation theory, experience with remote sensing of the cryosphere, and snow fieldwork experience.
 However, if this sounds like something you are excited about please apply!
 The GRA is expected to attend iSWGR field and modeling snow schools as they are available, and to participate in future SnowEx and other field campaigns.